 The Master of Arts in Work and Labor Policy is designed for unionists, human resource professionals, arbitrators, educators, journalists, political activists, lawyers and individuals involved in government or private industry.

 Advance your career by strengthening your communication, analytical and leadership skills.
 The program can help you become more effective in your present position and prepare you for greater responsibilities, or new positions that involve labor, industrial relations, or human resources.
 Students can also incorporate an advanced certificate into their degree program and earn a second credential.

-Work and Labor Policy is a 36-credit hour master’s degree.
+Beginning in Fall 2021, the Work and Labor Policy program will be offered as a 30-credit hour master’s degree.
+Students can create an individualized concentration (general) through chosen electives (5) or a concentration in Work and Labor Policy, Workforce Development, or Work and Public Policy.
 The program emphasis is on current problems and policies generated by changes in the global economy, technology, the work force and the workplace.
 It also provides a background in American labor relations, labor history, labor law and collective bargaining.

 - LABR 6010 - Work and Labor Studies

 - LABR 6005 - Work & Labor Policy Process

 - LABR 6015 - Labor Policy in America